Babbiorsetto/atom-backbone/README.md

   - `defview`: Generates AMD for view class
   - `defcollection`: Generates AMD for collection class
   - `defrouter`: Generates AMD for router class
+  - `deflayout`: Generates AMD for layout class

 ## CommonJS Helpers

-`exp` prefix generates CommonJS wrapper.
+`exp` prefix generates CommonJS wrapper (you can remember with "export").
 It puts the keyword to the body and you should push `tab` key after body.

   - `expmodel`: Generates CommonJS module for model class
   - `expview`: Generates CommonJS module for view class
   - `expcollection`: Generates CommonJS module for collection class
   - `exprouter`: Generates CommonJS module for router class
+  - `explayout`: Generates CommonJS module for layout class